 A fully-electric Wright One depends on developments in battery technology in the next decade or so.
 "If batteries don’t get dramatically better in the next decade, we design our plane as a hybrid with electric motors, like a [Chevrolet] Volt," Engler wrote in a blog post.
 "It still has great cost savings as compared to today’s planes, and it doesn’t require massive battery advances."

-The Wright One would drastically decrease consumption of fossil fuels by planes, whether it becomes a fully electric model or a hybrid one.
+The Wright One would drastically decrease consumption of by planes, whether it becomes a fully electric model or a hybrid one.
 Currently, a 10-hour international flight consumes 50,000 liters (36,000 gallons) of fuel.
 A Boeing 747, which is a bigger plane meant for long-haul flights, can burn roughly 12 liters of fuel per kilometer (5 gallons per mile).

 There's a long way to go before their electric plane finds itself on a runway.
 But, the potential it presents to cut down on fossil fuels makes the Wright One a flight worth waiting for.